-Records use the type name "record" and support two attributes:
+Records use the type name "record" and support three attributes:

-- name: a JSON string providing the name of the record (required). - fields: a JSON array, listing fields (required).
-Each field is a JSON object with the following attributes: - name: a JSON string providing the name of the field (required), and - type: A JSON object defining a schema, or a JSON string naming a record definition (required). - default: A default value for this field, used when reading instances that lack this field (optional).
+- name: a JSON string providing the name of the record (required). - namespace, a JSON string that qualifies the name; - doc: a JSON string providing documentation to the user of this schema (optional). - fields: a JSON array, listing fields (required).
+Each field is a JSON object with the following attributes: - name: a JSON string providing the name of the field (required), and - doc: a JSON string describing this field for users (optional). - type: A JSON object defining a schema, or a JSON string naming a record definition (required). - default: A default value for this field, used when reading instances that lack this field (optional).
 Permitted values depend on the field's schema type, according to the table below.
-Default values for union fields correspond the first schema in the union.
+Default values for union fields correspond to the first schema in the union.
+Default values for bytes and fixed fields are JSON strings, where Unicode code points 0-255 are mapped to unsigned 8-bit byte values 0-255.

 avro type json type example

-string string "foo"
+null null null

-bytes string "\u00FF"
+boolean boolean true

 int,long integer 1

 float,double number 1.1

-boolean boolean true
+bytes string "\u00FF"

-null null null
+string string "foo"

 record object {"a": 1}

 enum string "FOO"

 array array [1]

 map object {"a": 1}

 fixed string "\u00ff"